 What is SEO?
 A definition:

-According to MOZ (2017) is the following:
+According to MOZ is the following:

 “Search engine optimisation (SEO) is the practice of increasing the quantity and quality of traffic to your website through organic search engine results.”

 Next, your content needs to be optimised around keywords that are relevant to the website you are optimising for.
-In this way, keyword research is king.
-You want to attract genuine users who are your target audience to your website and Google will reward you handsomely for that.
+This means that your keyword research is king. if you want to attract genuine users who are your target audience, then a keyword strategy for your website and Google will reward you handsomely for that.

-How exactly do search engines function?
+How exactly do search engines work?

-“Search engines look through their own databases of information in order to find what it is that you are looking for.”
+“When you type in a query into a search engine, the search engine actually looks through their own databases of information in order to find what it is that you are looking for.”

 Why is SEO important for your website?

 You up your brand’s presence in the process of optimising your content and webpages for search engines.
 SEO is much more stable when compared to PPC (pay per click) platforms.
-When creating web content with SEO in mind, you are able to target your niche audience more precisely by building content around relevant keywords.
+Great SEO delivers traffic forever.
+Paid or PPC traffic stops when you budget runs out!

 Now that you know what SEO is and why it benefits you in the long run.
 Why not take a look at our offer below!
 We also have more blog posts for you to look at.
 Lastly, if you are looking for a digital marketing agency drop us a line, we'd love to discuss how we can help you.